Little Green Creek: Geography and watershed

 The elevation near the mouth of Little Green Creek is 617 ft above sea level.
 The elevation of the creek's source is between 1020 ft and 1040 ft above sea level.
 A portion of the creek is near a densely forested and steep hillside that is 400 ft high and is located on the northern edge of the Greenwood Valley.
-The August 19, 1890 Columbia/Luzerne County Tornado began in the vicinity of this area.
+The August 19, 1890 Wilkes-Barre tornado began in the vicinity of this area.
 There is also a ridge located to the west of the creek.

 The creek is one of several in Columbia County to have a 100-year floodplain.

 The watershed of Little Green Creek has an area of 5.01 sqmi.
 Both the source and the mouth of the creek are in the United States Geological Survey quadrangle of Benton.
 The Columbia County Natural Areas Inventory states that it is likely that "sensitive [biological] features" could be found along the creek.